nicjohnson/ISO-3166/README.md

 Country and Subdivision Data

 If you have questions or issues with the data I'll do my best to get it updated.
-Please create an issue if your find a discrepency.
+Please create an issue if your find a discrepancy.

 # Structure
 ### Raw Data